haruki-sugarsun/hacky-helper-crx/taskdocs/parking_lot.md

 - Search for the "saved bookmarks" as well.
 - Close Window in the action menu in Tabs UI.
 - Style in Settings UI.
+- Reactivating the session restores the tabs owned by others, but won't take over the ownership.
+This can result in many dups.
+Consider automatically taking over them.